 Our mission is not only to deliver period products that are better for our body and our planet, but also to completely destigmatise a normal bodily function that more than half the worlds population experience and open the conversation around female health.

 In Ireland we have a long way to go when it comes to supporting menstruators through their periods.
-Hopefully we will follow in the footsteps of Scotland, who are the first country EVER to offer free period products under the Period Product Act 2020.
+Hopefully we will follow in the footsteps of Scotland making period products free.
+They are the first country EVER to offer free period products under the Period Product Act 2020.
 It all began in 2018 when they began giving period products for free to all schools, colleges and universities across Scotland.